 Advantages to the Tethys Development Platform

 Tethys has been developed using Drupal, supporting a “smart” database that has certain advantages over standard databases.
 Tethys draws on many years of software and systems development from the Knowledge Encapsulation Framework (KEF) at PNNL, allowing users to semantically search and organize data through tagging individual files, documents, and multimedia products.
 Tethys is monitored and all content is quality assured and curated to ensure that content is current and accurate.
-Feedback and suggestions from users are actively encouraged; please contact us directly or provide us with your thoughts and input in the suggestion box located in the footer of ever page on Tethys.
+Feedback and suggestions from users are actively encouraged; please contact us directly or provide us with your thoughts and input in the suggestion box located in the footer of every page on Tethys.
 The Tethys team is routinely upgrading functionality and content based on user input.